daleonpz/Notes/Books/The-pragmatic-programer.md

 how to do it.
 The entire system just appears before your eyes—you know it's right.
 But the  "start-up fatigue" will be there.
 So try to ask for something reasonable to develop and do it well, and say things such as "I would be great if we add ...".

+- **Tip 06**: Remember the big picture
+    - Keep an eye on the big picture.
+Constantly review what's happening around you, not just what you personally are doing.
+    - Good-enough software: it's impossible to create bug-free code, but do a good-enough code for your users, future maintainers and your our peace.

+- **Tip 07**: Make quality a requirements issue
+    - Know when to stop: artists will tell you that all the hard work is ruined if you don't know when to stop.
+If you add layer upon layer, detail over detail, the painting becomes lost in the paint.
+    - Sometimes it's better to ship good code sooner than perfect code in the future.
+Users can give you feedback and make your code better in the future.

+- **Tip 08**: Invest regulary in your knowdlegde portafolio
+    - Your knowledge portafolio:
+        - Serious investors invest regularly—as a habit.
+        - Diversification is the key to long-term success.
+        - Smart investors balance their portfolios between conservative and high-risk, high-reward investments.
+        - Investors try to buy low and sell high for maximum return.
+        - Portfolios should be reviewed and rebalanced periodically.
+    - Goals:
+        - Learn a new language every year: new perspectives
+        - Read a technical book each quarter: new technologies
+        - Read non-technical books also: understand people
+        - Meet people outside your "company"
+        - Stay current
+        - Try to use what you have learned in your new project